CompuTec/processforce-docs/current/developer-guide/processforce-api/processforce-api-tt/pf-api-performance.md

 As you can see above, there is no need to set U_itemCode or U_Revision field.
 Because setting U_ItemCode is slow, we want to avoid it by setting up BOMCode and ReferenceDictionary.

-Be aware that this issue is not as stable as the standard way, so it is a good idea to surround this code with the try catch and also check if there is such a BOMCode in the builded list.
-If there is not, then set U_ItemCode.
-If there is, then set BomCode.
+Please note that this issue is not as stable as the standard way.
+It's advisable to wrap this code in a try-catch block and also verify if there's a BOMCode in the generated list.
+If BOMCode is absent, then set U_ItemCode.
+If BOMCode is present, then set BOMCode.